Let's Adore Jesus-Eucharist! | Home >> Politics

 First of all, despite the unbelievable lack of culture of some journalists, the Ten Commandments are not something purely religious.
 On the contrary, they are a summary of Natural Law.

 The Bible talks about the Ten Commandments, but it's a bit as if the Bible talked about mathematics!
 If the Bible said that "2+2=4", should the Government change all its accounting methods?
 No, of course!
 (But then, why do the Ten Commandments "repeat" the conclusions of the Science of Ethics?
 The answer to this question would take us outside of Politics and into Theology, so we won't deal with it here.
-See among others CCC #2070, etc.).
+See among others CCC #2071.)

 But human activity is moral, because of the very definition of "moral".
 Acting humanly, strictly speaking, is acting with one's reason and one's will.
 When we act, we try to reach some good (sometimes only an apparent good, unfortunately).
 We can of course imagine a situation where an abstract man would act without us being able to talk about good or evil (like bending down to pick up a straw), but in reality, concretely, each one of our truly human acts tends toward some good or some evil.
 We can therefore say that all economic activities are also moral activities.

-Hot crossed buns (Source)
+Hot crossed buns

 How can the economy by harmed by disrespect for the Ten Commandments?
 Let's start by looking from a rather "micro-economic" point of view.
-Let's imagine you're in business, and that you have a small store that sells, let's say, hot crossed buns (little breads made with milk, associated with the day Jesus was crucified, i.e. Good Friday).
+Let's imagine you're in business, and that you have a small store that sells, let's say, hot crossed buns (little loaves of bread made with milk, associated with the day Jesus was crucified, i.e. Good Friday).
 What would happen if people around you stopped respecting the Ten Commandments?

 4.2) "Thou shalt not take the Name of the Lord in vain".
 The Second Commandment says we have to respect our promises (including the most solemn promises, when we take God as a witness, i.e. when we swear on the Lord's Name).
 For example, what will happen to your hot crossed buns if one of your employees promises he'll take them out of the oven in one hour, but he doesn't keep his promises?
 Your buns, and your profits, will go up in smoke!
 As another example, think of your money deposited at the bank.
 A deposit, by definition, is entrusting something to someone, because they promise they will give it back to us intact when we'll ask for it!

 4.3) "Remember to keep holy the Sabbath day".
 The Third Commandment tells us among others to respect Sunday as a day of rest.
 What will happen to your hot crossed buns, if you force your employees to work every day, without giving them rest on Sunday?
 Of course, physically and mentally exhausted people will make inferior-quality buns!
+Moreover, you will be encouraging both your employees and your customers to live to eat, instead of eating to live (i.e., you'll be dragging mankind down to the level of beasts, instead of raising them up to contemplation).

 4.4) "Honor your father and your mother".
 The Fourth Commandment orders us to respect our superiors (firstly our parents, but by extension our teachers, our political leaders, our bosses, etc.).
 How can you make good hot crossed buns, if your employees are insolent?
 If you ask them to wash their hands after going to the bathroom, before they start kneading the dough, they will mock you.
 If you ask them to be polite to the customers, they will tell you to go take a flying leap, etc.